axeclbr/docker-forge/README.md

 ### Customize settings

+First copy the download-link from the server-version of the Modpack from the [Life-In-The-Woods-Website](http://www.lifeinthewoods.ca/life.html).

 Mount data volumes into container with edit abilities, like this:

     docker run --rm -it --volumes-from litw_data axeclbr/workbench